Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Model

-We see that in the Landau gauge the wave functions form Gaussians of width $\sim l_B$ centered at $\frac{2\pi l_B}{L_y}$ modulo $N_{\phi}$, forming a 1D lattice of sites indexed by the $y$-momentum $k$ (see Figure~\ref{fig:Cyl}(A)).
+We see that in the Landau gauge the wave functions form Gaussians of width $\sim l_B$ along the $x-$ direction, centered at $x = \frac{2\pi l_B^2}{L_y} \times (k~\mathrm{mod} ~N_{\phi})$, forming a 1D lattice of sites indexed by the $y$-momentum indices $k$ (see Figure~\ref{fig:Cyl}(A)).
 Assuming a completely spin polarized system, each $k$, and thus each site, can only be occupied by one electron.
 When $L_y$ is smaller than $2\pi l_B$, the width of the Gaussians become much smaller than the distance between them.
-This vanishing overlap between wave functions will exponentially suppress the higher-order hopping term, such that the density-density interaction terms will be dominant.
-In the $L_y \rightarrow 0$ limit we would have a static Hamiltonian with only density-density interactions.
+This vanishing overlap between wave functions will exponentially suppress the higher-order hopping terms, such that the density-density interaction terms will be dominant.
+In the $L_y \rightarrow 0$ limit we would have a classical Hamiltonian (in the sense that the occupational basis states are its eigenstates) with only density-density interactions.

 Applying this lattice construction to many-body states, we then form the Fock space spanned by $\vert n_1,n_2, ...,n_k,n_{k+1},... \rangle$for multiple electrons, with $n_k = 0$ or $1$ denoting the occupation of the $k$-th lattice site.
-Introducing the electron creation and annihilation operators $c_k^{\dagger},~c_k$, which creates/annihilates an electron with momentum number $k$ (or equivalently, in the $k$-th lattice site), we can then write the second quantized Hamiltonian \cite{Bergholtz2008}:
+Introducing the electron creation and annihilation operators $\hat{c}_k^{\dagger},~\hat{c}_k$, which creates/annihilates an electron with momentum number $k$ (or equivalently, in the $k$-th lattice site), we can then write the second quantized Hamiltonian \cite{Bergholtz2008}:

-\begin{widetext} where the interaction coefficients $V_{km}$ can be derived from our choice of interaction potential $V(r)$:
+\begin{widetext} where the interaction coefficients $V_{km}$ (with $k, m \in \mathbb{Z}$) can be derived from our choice of interaction potential $V(r)$: